Mages-Alliance/library/craft/proposals/philosophy/on_the_containment_architecture.md

 ---

-## XIII.
+## XVII.
 The Practical Implications

 ### For Current AI Development